canisaugustinus/latin-leven/README.md

+You're searching for translations from a specific language to English on Wiktionary.
+You're tired of sifting through entries in other languages.
+You tried adding a custom search in your browser, e.g. bookmarking `https://en.wiktionary.org/wiki/%s#Latin` with a search keyword in Firefox, but were disappointed when you realized you had no spellcheck.
+If that's you, then this Latin (but you could tweak it to whatever language you want) Wiktionary entry searcher is for you.

+For quick spellchecking, we use a key-position-weighted [Damerau-Levenstein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance).
+There are a million (Damerau-)Levenstein distance Python packages, but this one has some useful features:
+* It's weighted.
+The keys `a` and `s` are closer to each other than either is to `p`.
+Accordingly, it costs less to replace `a` with `s` than it does to replace it with `p`.
+These weights can be tuned in the Python code.
+* It's fast.
+This is a (kind of poorly implemented, but still fast enough) multithreaded C++ implementation.
+* Nothing about it is inherently tied to looking up Latin translations on Wiktionary, so I guess you can use it elsewhere.

+---
+Build Instructions
 1. Install npm.
 2. Clone this repo to some path, which we'll call {latin-leven repo}.
 3. Install socket.io: in {latin-leven repo}\wiktionary_latin_py\static\node_modules, run `npm install socket.io`.